 What is Memory Effect?

 As stated above, NiCad RC car batteries have memory effect.
 This is bad news when it comes to RC car batteries.
 Memory means that the batteries remember the level of their last charge.
 For instance, if you only use 80 percent of the battery and then recharge it, the battery will only charge 80 percent of the maximum capacity of the battery.
-In order to work around the memory effect, users discharge their NiCad RC car batteries completely before they recharge them.
+To work around the memory effect of NiCad RC batteries, users will completely discharge them before recharging.

 Capacity of RC Car Batteries